chinasatokolo/csWorkshops/README.md

 # Computer Science Workshops
-Workshops and programs for prospective and current graduate (Master's and PhD) students in computer science and related fields.
+Workshops and programs for prospective and current graduate (Master's and PhD) students in computer science and related engineering fields.
 With current restrictions set by the COVID-19 pandemic, the format of many of these workshops have probably changed significantly.
 Updates coming soon!

 ### Workshops for women and underrepresented minorities (URMs)